 Places to visit near Gori

 In Gori you can also visit Ateni church and Tana gorge and most notably the museum of Joseph Stalin.
 There are some nice restaurants near Gori.
-You could explore nearby fish farms for some good fish and food.
+There is one near Uplistsikhe cafe-bar gamardjoba.
+Nacharmagevi restaurant is also very famous near Gori.
+You could explore nearby fish farms for some good fish and food including fish house and Rancho Variani.
 You could also take a trip to visit Nikozi village near Tskhinvali town (South Ossetia).

 Staying in Guesthouse Nitsa is highly recommended.
 My suggestion is to hike from Uplistsikhe (Going up the ridge) Towards Nadarbazevi lake to enjoy unusual landscapes of the area in winter – in summer it may be too hot to hike there.